byamashiro/Research_Projects/README.md

   - [ ] Add the lower energy channels <100 MeV
     - [ ] Set a new threshold value for proton events
     - [ ] Add statement to toggle between energy channels
+  - [ ] If a certain threshold is hit by the respective energy range, highlight in yellow

 - [ ] Type III Radio Burst Fitting Program
   - [ ] Fit multiple models to 20120307 event